abarisain/dmix/README.md

 JmDNS - For Bonjour integration.
 Still a work in progress (and may even be finished one day), allows local MPD servers to be discovered without finding their IP.
 JMPDComm - The core MPD interface lib.
 Heavily modified.
 ActionBar-PullToRefresh - Pull to refresh for library.
-SmoothProgressBar - Required for ActionBar-PullToRefresh.

 ## Known issues
  - Limited multi server support (based on WLAN name)
- - Sometimes drops connection
- - Lack some library information (read the roadmap)

 ## Roadmap
 New features will most likely be delayed.
 MPDroid is, in my opinion, almost fully-featured and pushes (hits) MPD's API limits.
 Widely requested features (like better search, better library browsing) can't be done without duplicating MPD's database locally.